Domestic Abuse

-Domestic abuse is a pattern of behaviour in a relationship to maintain power and control, usually over a current or former partner, someone from within the abuser's family or someone that they have a close relationship with.
-It can take many forms, ranging from violent, physical harm to coercive and threatening behaviours intended to provoke fear and guilt to gain control over a person.
+Domestic abuse is an incident or a pattern of behaviour in a close relationship – whether between a person and their current or former partner, a family member or members, a carer, or someone else close to them.
+It can take many forms, ranging from violent, physical harm to coercive and threatening behaviour that makes a person feel afraid or guilty, to controlling someone through their finances.

-Most domestic abuse falls into one of the following categories:
+Most, but not all, domestic abuse falls into one of these categories:

 • Physical or sexual abuse